Vyral/base-template/_posts/2023-01-01-2023-real-estate-market-outlook-and-what-it-means-for-you.md

 However, given the severe lack of housing supply, even with a double-digit increase, the market is expected to remain relatively tight and below pre-pandemic levels.
 Hale points out: “It’s important to keep historical context in mind.
 The level of inventory in 2023 is expected to fall roughly 15% short of the 2019 average.”9

-***What does it mean for you? ****&nbsp;*If you’ve been frustrated by a lack of inventory in the past, 2023 may bring new opportunities for you to find the perfect home.
+***What does it mean for you? \*\***&nbsp;*If you’ve been frustrated by a lack of inventory in the past, 2023 may bring new opportunities for you to find the perfect home.
 And today’s buyers have more negotiating power than they’ve had in years.
 Contact us to find out about current and future listings that meet your criteria.

 If you’re hoping to sell, you may want to act fast; rising inventory levels will mean increased competition.
 We can help you chart the best course to maximize your profits, starting with a professional assessment of your home’s current market value.
 Reach out to schedule a free consultation.

-&nbsp;

 **HOME PRICES WILL REMAIN RELATIVELY STABLE**